 Class 1(b) riparian on coastal waters: property owners holding a freehold estate of record with a deeded right of access to riparian property are entitled to apply for a single mooring permit per property directly adjacent to that riparian property.
-The Town shall provide delineation of each such mooring area.
-Each such mooring area is available to members of the general public.
-This does not imply any right to trespass on private property.
+If the area is delineated as a mooring area and where public access is available members of the general

-Class 2 (a) private easement: a non-riparian property owner holding a freehold estate of record with a deeded private right-of-way or easement to coastal waters granted in an original property subdivision are entitled to apply, per property, for a single mooring permit directly adjacent to that right-of-way or easement.
-The Town shall provide delineation of each such mooring area.
-Each such mooring area is available to members of the general public.
-This does not imply any right to trespass on private property.

-Class 2(b) right-of-way: a non-riparian property owner holding a freehold estate of record within one thousand (1,000) feet of a public right-of-way to coastal waters is entitled to apply, per property, for a single mooring permit per property directly adjacent to that right-of-way.
-The Town shall provide delineation of each such mooring area.
-Each such mooring area is available to members of the general public.
-This does not imply any right to trespass on private property.

-Class 3 is the general class of mooring permit holders, under which anyone can apply for a mooring permit.
-Applications for moorings, resident and non-resident, will be considered in the order in which they are received.

-In $201\underline{3}$ 1 there were 388 $\underline{80}$ commercial mooring permits issued: $28\underline{20}$ in East Harbor and $10\underline{80}$ in West Harbor.
-(The commercial mooring operators reserve some of their moorings for transient boaters, the exact number each year depending to some extent on the number of seasonal rentals.)

-In East Harbor there are three commercial boating facilities which manage town issued mooring permits:

-Clark's Boatyard is issued 46 mooring permits annually, to be rented out seasonally or as transient moorings.
-Clark's Boatyard is a private entity that leases no land from the town.
-The business is self-sufficient and manages itself, other than the mooring fees and reports due to the town.

-Conanicut Marina is issued 160 town mooring permits annually, and conducts its business from a combination of private land and land leased to Conanicut Marina from the town.
-There is collaboration between the town and the commercial business to manage and maintain the facilities.

-mooring permits (178%).
+1 public shall be entitled to apply for a mooring permit there.
+2 3 Class 2 (a) private easement: a non-riparian property owner holding a freehold 4 estate of record with a deeded private right-of-way or easement to coastal waters granted 5 in an original property subdivision are entitled to apply, per property, for a single 6 mooring permit directly adjacent to that right-of-way or easement.
+If the area is 7 delineated as a mooring area and where public access is available members of the general 8 public shall be entitled to apply for a mooring permit there.
+9 10 Class 2(b) right-of-way: a non-riparian property owner holding a freehold estate of record within one thousand (1,000) feet of a public right-of-way to coastal 11 12 waters is entitled to apply, per property, for a single mooring permit per property directly 13 adjacent to that right-of-way.
+If the area is delineated as a mooring area and where public 14 access is available members of the general public shall be entitled to apply for a mooring 15 permit there.
+16 17 Class 3 is the general class of mooring permit holders, under which anyone can 18 apply for a mooring permit.
+Applications for moorings, resident and non-resident, will be 19 considered in the order in which they are received.
+20 21 In 20131 there were 39080 commercial mooring permits issued: 2820 in East 22 Harbor and 1080-in West Harbor.
+(The commercial mooring operators reserve some of 23 their moorings for transient boaters, the exact number each year depending to some 24 extent on the number of seasonal rentals.)
+25 26 In East Harbor there are three commercial boating facilities which manage town 27 issued mooring permits: 28 29 Clark's Boatvard is issued 46 mooring permits annually, to be rented 30 out seasonally or as transient moorings.
+Clark's Boatyard is a private entity that leases no 31 land from the town.
+The business is self-sufficient and manages itself, other than the 32 mooring fees and reports due to the town.
+33 34 Conanicut Marina is issued 160 town mooring permits annually, and 35 conducts its business from a combination of private land and land leased to Conanicut 36 Marina from the town.
+There is collaboration between the town and the commercial 37 business to manage and maintain the facilities.
+38 39 Jamestown Boat Yard is issued 57 town mooring permits.
+Jamestown 40 Boatvard is a private entity that leases no land from the town.
+The business is self-41 sufficient and manages itself, other than the mooring fees and reports due to the town.
+42